pishposh/sqlfluff/src/sqlfluff/utils/reflow/README.md

 how widespread the impact we want to have is:
 - A rule designed around _Spacing_ may act in relative isolation, but may also optionally need to resolve excessive _Line Length_.
-- A rule designed around _Indentation_ may act simply on it's own but may also optionally need to resolve excessive _Line Length_.
+- A rule designed around _Indentation_ may act simply on its own but may also optionally need to resolve excessive _Line Length_.
 - A rule designed around the placement or presence of _Line Breaks_ will probably have to consider _Spacing_ (or at least decide